 the company today

-A lot has happened at Befine Solutions since the team started its project.
+A great deal has happened at Cryptshare since the team started its project.
 At first it was meant to be a custom-made software for a single blue-chip client.
 Today this German software-house from the Black-Forest area develops and sells solutions to companies world-wide that helps them support, optimize, and protect their business processes.

-Not only is the software a growing success, but also the company behind it grows continuously: currently over 40 employees are working at Befine Solutions and the number keeps increasing.
-Due to this the company will move to a bigger office in Freiburg at the end of 2017 to make room for new colleagues to join.
-Here the development and the support (national and international) team will be located that make up more than half of the staff.
+Not only is the software a growing success, but also the company behind it grows continuously: currently over 60 employees are working at Cryptshare and the number is increasing fast.
+Moving to a bigger office in Freiburg at the end of 2017 to has made room for new colleagues to join and it is here the development and support (national and international) teams are located that make up more than half of total staff.

 awards and international growth

-The year 2017 has been a good one so far for the software developer from Freiburg: On the one hand, it was honoured with the ‘Cybersecurity Excellence Award 2017’ in the category of ‘E-mail Security’.
-The annual award is given to companies, individuals, or products from all over the world that are contributing exceptionally to the field of data security.
+The year 2017 was a good one for the software developer from Freiburg being honoured with the ‘Cybersecurity Excellence Award 2017’ in the category of ‘Email Security’.
+This annual award is given to companies, individuals, or products from all over the world that are contributing exceptionally to the field of data security.

 Opening of sales offices in Great Britain and the Netherlands